 Like all plants, herbs need to watered regularly, but there is a point where you can give them too much water.
-The effects of overwatering can be as devastating to a plant as underwatering and your herbs can die if they receive more water than they can handle.
+The effects of overwatering can be as devastating as underwatering and your herbs can die if they receive more water than they can handle.
 While it is unfortunate, it's a rather common mistake when maintaining a herb garden.
 This, fortunately, means that there are plenty of tips on how to remedy the problem.
 Learn how to tell if you are overwatering your herbs and how you can fix the problem before it's too late.

 No matter which herbs you plant, it is important to avoid overwatering your herb garden.
 Many herbs actually like a semi-dry soil, this is true for lavender, rosemary, thyme, and many herbs that are native to the Mediterranean or other dry climates.
-This is great for drought years because these plants can withstand the extreme conditions.
+This is great for drought years because these plants can withstand extreme conditions.